 This week’s story did not come from the newspapers, but it would make a great story.
 I have just sent the manuscript for my PhD to my supervisor and he’s reading through it now.
 There are likely still amends and then there’s the viva, but hopefully I’m on the home straight.
 One of the best bits about doing the research has been meeting one of the original lead researchers in the field of dietary trials: Professor Peter Elwood.
 Peter was involved in the Diet And Reinfarction Trial (known as the DART study) and the Caerphilly observational study.
 He was thus instrumental in both a randomised controlled trial and what we call an epidemiological study.
 Peter is an emeritus professor at Cardiff University and he still has an office there, years beyond retirement age for most people.
 He is a personal picture of health if you’re interested.

-The rest of this article is available to site members, who get access to all articles plus a weekly newsletter.
+The rest of this article is available to site subscribers, who get access to all articles plus a weekly newsletter.

-To continue reading, please login below or sign up for a membership.
+To continue reading, please login below or sign up for a subscription.
 Thank you.